Plea-Justice/researcher-console/README.md

 # Configure server options.
 $ vim config.js
+$ vim .env

 # Start the server for development with hot reload using nodemon.
-$ npm install -g nodemon
+$ npm run dev
-$ nodemon

 # Start the server for production.
 $ npm run start
 ```

 Configuration is stored in `server/config.js`.
-The client must be enabled in this file.
-Make sure to define separate databases for development and production and select the appropriate database in this file.
+In production, the client should be generated as a static site which the server can serve if enabled in this file.
+Make sure to define separate databases for development and production and select the appropriate database in this file or the `.env`.
 Additionally, make sure that any file path options point to their respective and desired locations on the host system.
 In production, set `session_secret` to a new, random, and secure string.
+To keep the Git repository clean of sensitive data, consider creating a `.env` file with these options instead.

 Express creates `bin/www`, the server entry point.
 This file imports the application definition at `app.js` which requires middleware dependencies and sets up routes, mounting the client at root.
 Additional routes are defined in `routes/` including `api_v1`, where the API is defined.

 Note that there is not currently a `systemd` or other service in place to autorestart the server.
 After reboot it must be started manually.

 For backend testing, `curl`, a browser extension, or graphical app such as [Postman](https://www.postman.com/) are recommended.
+Basic checks against a JSON schema for each response type are defined under `server/testing`.
+Ensure that these files remain up to date and test frequently with `npm run test`.
+Reference the JSON schemata in this directory to understand the data generally sent back by the server.

 ### Running Side-By-Side